aibor/exceed2go/README.md

 Then load `exceed2go` for those addresses:

 ```
-# exceed2go load eth0 2001:db8::5 2001:db8::aa 2001:db8::dd 2001:db8::ee 2001:db8::ff
+# exceed2go load --iface eth0 2001:db8::5 2001:db8::aa 2001:db8::dd 2001:db8::ee 2001:db8::ff
 ```

 or a bit more convenient with the help of bash expansion:

 ```
-# exceed2go load eth0 2001:db8::{5,aa,dd,ee,ff}
+# exceed2go load --iface eth0 2001:db8::{5,aa,dd,ee,ff}
 ```

-`eth0` is the name of the interface to attach the XDP program to.
+`eth0` is the name of the interface to attach the eBPF program to.
 So it should be the interface the packets reach your server at.
+Additional interfaces can be given by using the flag repeatedly or specify the interfaces as comma-separated list.

 The last address (2001:db8::ff in the example) is the target address to run a traceroute to.